-In FY 2020, we entered into a long-term strategic alliance with Edible Arrangements[®], LLC and its affiliates ("Edible") whereby we became the exclusive provider of certain branded chocolate products to Edible, its affiliates and its franchisees.
-Rocky Mountain Chocolate Factory branded products are available for purchase both on Edible's website as well as through over 1,000 franchised Edible Arrangement locations nationwide.
-In addition, due to Edible's significant e-commerce expertise and scale, we have also executed an ecommerce licensing agreement with Edible, whereby Edible sells a wide variety of chocolates, candies and other confectionery products produced by the Company or its franchisees through Edible's websites.
-Edible will also be responsible for all ecommerce marketing and sales from the Rocky Mountain corporate website and the broader Rocky Mountain ecommerce ecosystem.
-In January 2020 the founder of Edible was elected to the Company's Board of Directors pursuant to a vote by stockholders held at the Company's Annual Meeting of Stockholders.
+In FY 2020 and early FY 2021 we entered into a long-term strategic alliance and ecommerce agreements, respectively, with Edible Arrangements®, LLC and its affiliates ("Edible"), whereby it is intended that we would become the exclusive provider of certain branded chocolate products to Edible, its affiliates and its franchisees.
+Under the strategic alliance, Rocky Mountain Chocolate Factory branded products are intended to be available for purchase both on Edible's website as well as through over 1,000 franchised Edible locations nationwide.
+In addition, due to Edible's significant e-commerce expertise and scale, we have also executed an ecommerce licensing agreement with Edible, whereby Edible is expected to sell a wide variety of chocolates, candies and other confectionery products produced by the Company or its franchisees through Edible's websites.
+There is no assurance that the strategic alliance and ecommerce agreements will be deployed into our operations and to our satisfaction, or that we will achieve the expected full benefits from these agreements.
+During FY 2022 certain disagreements arose between RMCF and Edible related to the strategic alliance and ecommerce agreements resulting in continuing discussions, the result of which are not currently determinable.
+Purchases by Edible during FY 2022 and FY2021 were approximately \$1.7 million and \$3.5 million, or 5.3% and 15.1% of the Company's revenues, respectively.
+There can be no assurance historical revenue levels will be indicative of future revenues.

-The following table summarizes the number of stores operating under the Rocky Mountain Chocolate Factory brand and its subsidiaries at February 29, 2020:
+The following table summarizes the number of stores operating under the Rocky Mountain Chocolate Factory brand and its subsidiaries at February 28, 2022:

 Sold, Not Yet

 Open Open Total

 Rocky Mountain Chocolate Factory

 Company-owned stores - 2 2

-Franchise stores - Domestic stores and kiosks 2 176 178
+Franchise stores - Domestic stores and kiosks 6 154 160

-International license stores 1 61 62
+International license stores 1 5 6

-Cold Stone Creamery - co-branded 5 98 103
+Cold Stone Creamery - co-branded 5 97 102

 U-Swirl (Including all associated brands)

-Company-owned stores - 1 1

 Company-owned stores - co-branded - 3 3

-Franchise stores - Domestic stores 1 73 74
+Franchise stores - Domestic stores 1 55 56

-Franchise stores - Domestic - co-branded - 7 7
+Franchise stores - Domestic - co-branded 1 6 6

-International license stores - 2 2
+International license stores - 1 1

-Total 9 423 432
+Total 14 323 337